 One of the museums in The Hague is about MC Escher!
 The Mauritshuis museum is in a pretty unbelievably beautiful building and has the Girl with the Pearl Earring Vermeer painting.
 The Hague is also much less crowded than Amsterdam.
 Rijks in Amsterdam is pretty impressive as a building but I was a bit underwhelmed by the art given the size (Rembrandt is the most prominent) and it’s very crowded.

-Best Random Places
+Best Food Places

 Kamerlingh Onneslaan 3, 1097 DE Amsterdam